fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 - **subject id** (Mandatory): Enter the ID of this subject.
 It must be unique for each subject across a dataset.
 The ID must start with `sub-` followed by any series of alpha-numeric characters (upper and lower cases allowed) or dash `-`.
 No other characters (including white space) are allowed.

 - Experimental Setup (Mandatory if available):

   - pool id: Enter the id of the pool this subject belongs to, if applicable.
 If this is included, it should be the name of the top level folder inside primary.
 E.g: pool-1.

   - experimental group: Enter the experimental group this subject is assigned to in research project, if applicable.
 E.g: control.

 - Species Information (Mandatory if available):

-  - Sex: Select the sex of the subject.
+  - Sex: Select the sex of the subject from the dropdown list.
 If unknown, leave the dropdow on "Select an option".
 E.g: Female.

-  - Species: This is the species of the subject.
-When users start typing to search for a species, SODA provides species suggestions based on the NCBI taxonomy.
-E.g: Rattus
+  - Species: Click on `Add species`.
+In the popup, type and select the applicable option from the suggestions given in the dropdown list or click on `Find the scientific name for xxx`.
+SODA will automatically fill with the correct scientific name defined by NCBI Taxonomy as per the SPARC requirements.

-  - Strain: This is the organism strain of the subject.
-When users start typing to search for a strain, SODA provides strain suggestions based on the common strains observed from SPARC datasets.
-Once a strain is specified, the Research Resource Identifier Identification (RRID) of the strain will be automatically pulled out from [Scicrunch](https://scicrunch.org/resources/Organisms/search) by SODA.
+  - Strain: Click on `Add strain`.
+In the popup, type and select the applicable option from the suggestions in the dropdown list or click on `Click here to check xxx` to verify that the strain is registered on Scicrunch as per SPARC requirements.
+If found, the Research Resource Identifier Identification (RRID) of the strain will be automatically pulled out from [Scicrunch](https://scicrunch.org/resources/Organisms/search) by SODA and included in your subject.xslx file when generated.

-  - Exact age at the start of experiment: Age of the subject (e.g., hours, days, weeks, years old) or if unknown, leave it empty.
-For your convenience, SODA separates this entry into 2 fields: A number field (e.g: 1, 2, 3) and a unit field (e.g: hours, days, weeks, etc).
+  - Exact age at the start of experiment: Enter the age (e.g., hours, days, weeks, years old) or if unknown, leave it empty.
+For your convenience, SODA separates this entry into 2 fields: a number field (e.g: 1, 2, 3) and a unit field (e.g: hours, days, weeks, etc).
 If an ISO format is expected for this entry, enter the ISO-formatted text in the number field, and select `N/A` for the unit field.

   - Member of: Provide a population that the specimen of your subject belongs to.
+E.g.: pop-1.

-  - Also in dataset: Include the Pennsieve id(s) for other datasets that have data about the same specimen.
+  - Also in dataset: Include the Pennsieve id(s) for other datasets that have data about the same subject.

 - Optional details:

-  - _Age category_: The age category that the subject belongs to.
-An search field with suggestions based on list derived from [UBERON life](http://www.ontobee.org/ontology/catalog/UBERON?iri=http://purl.obolibrary.org/obo/UBERON_0000105) cycle stage is provided in the interface for your convenience.
+  - Age category: Select, from the dropdown list, the age category that the subject belongs to.
+Options in the dropdown list are derived from [UBERON life](http://www.ontobee.org/ontology/catalog/UBERON?iri=http://purl.obolibrary.org/obo/UBERON_0000105) cycle stage, as per SPARC requirements.

-  - _Age range_: This is the minimal age (youngest) and the maximum age (oldest) of the research subjects.
+  - Age range: Provide the minimal age (youngest) and the maximum age (oldest) of the research subjects in this dataset.
 The format for these 2 fields is numerical value + space + unit (spelled out).

-  - _Date of birth_: The date of birth of the subject.
+  - Date of birth: The date of birth of the subject.

 <video
   controls